ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

 3) Move the container content to a local directory:

 	- We now want to move the data in the container to somewhere that's easy to find on your local machine.
-I suggest creating a folder on your computer somewhere where you want to store the data for this tutorial.
+We suggest creating a folder on your computer somewhere where you want to store the data for this tutorial.
 The path to that folder should replace `[local_path]` in the lines below.

 		docker cp dr4_tutorials:/usr/home/workspace/. [local_path] && cd [local_path]/Data